-Year ended June 30, 2021
+Year ended June 30, 2022

-Cash and cash equivalents \$ 2,205,049
+Cash and cash equivalents \$ 2,752,445

-Pledges receivable, net 2,373,304
+Pledges receivable, net 1,236,000

+Bequest receivable 249,295

-Investments, at fair value 13,653
+Investments, at fair value 12,518

-Other receivables 11,488
+Other receivables 71,488

-Total Financial Assets 4,603,494
+Total Financial Assets 4,321,746

 Less:

 Contractual or donor-imposed restrictions:

-Subject to appropriation and satisfaction of donor restrictions (2,296,297)
+Subject to appropriation and satisfaction of donor restrictions (2,605,297)

 Total Financial Assets Available to Meet Cash Needs for General

-Expenditures Within One Year \$ 2,307,197
+Expenditures Within One Year \$ 1,716,449

-Total Financial Assets Available to Meet Cash Needs for General \$

-As part of the Foundation's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities and other obligations become due.
+As part of the Foundation's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations become due.
 The Foundation regularly monitors the cash balance to ensure sufficient liquidity exists to meet its operating needs, as well as other commitments and obligations over the next 12 months.